emu-russia/psxcpu/mdec.md

 ![Circuit002_topo3](/imgstore/mdec/Circuit002_topo3.jpg)

-### Логическая схема
+### Logic

-Схема представляет собой IDCT преобразование являющегося частью MDEC декомпрессии.
+The circuit is an IDCT transform which is part of the MDEC decompression.

-Преобразование осуществляется за 2 прохода:
+The conversion is performed in 2 passes:

 #### Pass 1

-На первом проходе осуществляется умножение результата RLE декомпрессии и Scale Table Matrix хранящейся в UNIT 00. Она хранится в виде 32 записей по 26 бит. После выхода данные попарно поступают на мультиплексоры где выбирается какие 13 бит использовать.
+The first pass multiplies the result of RLE decompression and the Scale Table Matrix stored in UNIT 00.
+It is stored as 32 entries of 26 bits each.
+After the output the data in pairs come to the multiplexers where it is chosen which 13 bits to use.

 ![Circuit002_logic](/imgstore/mdec/Circuit002_logic.jpg)

-Входы:
+Inputs:
- - RLE вход: 12 бит
+- RLE input: 12 bits
- - Scale Table Matrix вход: 13 бит
+- Scale Table Matrix input: 13 bits
- - Сумма предыдущего этапа вычисления: 17 бит
+- Sum of previous calculation step: 17 bits

-Схема сразу умножает 2 входа и суммирует умножение с результатом предыдущего шага вычисления.
-17 бит результата вновь подается на схему.
+The circuit immediately multiplies the 2 inputs and sums the multiplication with the result of the previous calculation step.
+17 bits of the result is fed back to the circuit.

-В конце вычисления старшие 13 бит результата сохраняются в UNIT 01, который представляет из себя двухпортовую память. то есть на вход и выход которой могут подаваться разные значения.
+At the end of the calculation the higher 13 bits of the result are stored in UNIT 01, which is a dual port memory. i.e. different values can be fed to its input and output.

 #### Pass 2

-На втором проходе перемножается уже 13 бит результата первого прохода и 12 верхних бит Scale Table Matrix.
+On the second pass, 13 bits of the result of the first pass and the upper 12 bits of the Scale Table Matrix are multiplied.

 ![Circuit002_logic2](/imgstore/mdec/Circuit002_logic2.jpg)

-Входы:
+Inputs:
- - Результат первого прохода: 13 бит
+- First pass result: 13 bits
- - Scale Table Matrix вход: верхние 12 бит
+- Scale Table Matrix input: upper 12 bits
- - Сумма предыдущего этапа вычисления: 17 бит
+- Sum of previous calculation step: 17 bits

-Схема вновь умножает 2 входа и суммирует умножение с результатом предыдущего шага вычисления.
-17 бит результата вновь подается на схему.
+The circuit multiplies the 2 inputs again and sums the multiplication with the result of the previous calculation step.
+17 bits of the result are fed back to the circuit.

-#### Деление на 2
+#### Division by 2

-В конце вычисления старшие 10 бит результата передаются на схему знакового деления на 2 с клампингом -128, 127. На выходе мы получаем 8 бит со знаком.
+At the end of the calculation, the highest 10 bits of the result are sent to the sign division circuit by 2 with clamping -128, 127.
+The output is 8 bits with a sign.

 ![Circuit002_logic3](/imgstore/mdec/Circuit002_logic3.jpg)

 ![002_conv](/imgstore/mdec/002_conv.png)

-#### Управление IDCT
+#### IDCT Control

-Тут есть 3 независимых счетчика с которых идут контрольные выходы, объединяемые различными логическими операндами. Выходные линии управляют клоками триггеров в первом и втором пассах а также адресными линиями первого и нулевого юнитов.
+There are three independent counters with control outputs that are connected by different logical operands.
+The output lines control the trigger clocks in the first and second pass as well as the address lines of the UNITs 0/1.

 ![Circuit002_logic4](/imgstore/mdec/Circuit002_logic4.jpg)